 Properly unclogging a sink clogged with grease is important.
 With the right cleaners or materials, getting rid of the grease can reduce the chances of further clogs from happening.
 Instead of tossing food scraps and bits of congealed oils or fats down the drain, throw them into your garbage instead.
 Investing in a fat trap catcher can also further reduce the chances of grease clogs.

-But if you do eventually get a grease clog in your plumbing that’s too deep to clean yourself, or if you need some other plumbing work done, call Clover Services.
+But if you do eventually get a grease clog in your plumbing that’s too deep to clean yourself, or if you need some other plumbing work done, call Clover Contracting.